 The end of the financial year marks the start of tax time but before then it’s beneficial to assess your super contributions in order to maximise your tax benefit and grow your super balance.
-We encourage you to make any additional contributions before June 10th to ensure your payment is received in time and your balance is adjusted before the June 30th cut off.
-Below we discuss types of contributions and strategies to boost your return.
+We encourage you to make any additional super contributions before June 10 to ensure your payment is received in time and your superannuation balance is adjusted before the June 30 cut-off.

 Your employer must pay 10% of your pay towards superannuation however you may wish to make additional contributions on top of this.
 The benefit of making additional contributions is twofold.
 Firstly, there are savings you can make on tax, as super contributions are taxed at 15% compared to your personal tax rate.
 Secondly, the more you invest and the earlier you invest, the more you will have for your retirement.

 The tax benefits offered for contributions made to your superannuation fund are capped.
 The super contributions up to $27,500 per financial year are taxed at 15%, while any contribution above the limit attracts additional tax.
 If you have some extra savings you want to invest for your retirement, you earn more than $57,016 and have less than $1.7M in your super fund, then extra contributions may be something you want to consider.

 Pre-Tax and After-Tax Super Contributions

 In addition to the mandatory employer contributions to your super fund, you can also make extra super contributions.
 If you earn more than $57,016 per financial year, it could be beneficial to make extra contributions to your super account to save for retirement and obtain tax benefits.